-In addition, Kids Curate creates strong relationships between the Museum and Central Oregon students and provides participating students with the pride of publicly and prominently displaying their artwork.
+Kids Curate creates strong relationships between the Museum and Central Oregon students and provides participating students with the pride of publicly and prominently displaying their artwork.
 The program that integrates art, culture, science and history into classroom and field-trip experiences over the course of the school year.
 The Museum partners with a different Central Oregon school every year to provide hands-on learning for students.